gbinal/p-o-d.github.com/faq.md

 ### How does it solve that problem?

-This Appendix is meant to be a living document so that collaboration in the open data ecosystem is fostered and the continual update of technology pieces that affect update can happen on a more rapid pace.
+This Project is meant to be a living document so that collaboration in the open data ecosystem is fostered and the continual update of technology pieces that affect update can happen on a more rapid pace.

 ### Where do I come in?

 Help the United States Government make its Open Data policy better by collaborating.
-Please suggest enhancements by editing the content here.
+Please suggest enhancements by editing the content here, or add tools that helps anyone open data (See 'How can I contribute').

 ### How can I contribute?